 There are roughly 30,000 different types of weeds2 that compete with different crops for space, nutrients, water and light.

 When talking about crop protection, it helps to first understand what farmers are up against in their fields.
-The weeds that farmers deal with can be much larger than your typical garden-variety plants.
+The weeds that farmers deal with can be much larger than your typical garden.
 Weeds like Palmer pigweed, for example, can grow to be 3.05 meters (10 feet) tall at a rate of 7.5 cm (3 inches) a day – that’s almost 61 cm (2 feet) per week.
 Palmer pigweed can grow so rapidly that if farmers aren’t monitoring their fields closely, it can quickly take over, stealing essential nutrients from crops.
 When left unmanaged, Palmer pigweed populations can cripple soybean harvests to just 22 percent their usual size, and it can have devastating effects on farm equipment.

-Over its 40 years of use, glyphosate has become an indispensable tool for farmers looking to improve efficiencies, ensure more productive harvests and preserve the environment.
+Over its 40 plus years of use, glyphosate has become an indispensable tool for farmers looking to improve efficiencies, ensure more productive harvests and preserve the environment.

 Ensuring biodiversity and safety for wildlife